-While in college working on my bachelor’s degree in psychology, I completed an internship at a place working with adolescents who were mentally retarded or who had developmental disabilities.
+While in college working on my bachelor’s degree in psychology, I completed an internship at a place working with adolescents who had developmental disabilities.
 They were learning life-skills like money management, making a daily schedule, and reading a bus schedule.
 An Occupational Therapist was working with these clients.
 I was not familiar with Occupational Therapy and decided to look into the profession more.
 I earned my master’s of Occupational Therapy degree in 2007 from Cleveland State University.
 People interested in a career in Occupational Therapy need to have an interest in science and the medical field, love to learn, an interest in learning more about how the body works, and a desire to help people.
 There are also opportunities to do research and to teach.

 I currently work in the acute care setting on the main campus of Cleveland Clinic.
 I find it gratifying to be one of the first medical professionals to walk into a patient’s hospital room after an injury or illness.
 I can show them the strengths they still have, give them hope regarding their recovery, and work with other team members like physicians, nurses, and physical therapists to determine the patient’s next level of care when they are ready to be discharged from the hospital.